As an affiliate, we earn from qualifying purchases made on our website.

 What Should An Average Player Look For In A Driver?

-If you’re a beginner or high handicapper, you should be looking for different features than you would if you’re a scratch golfer.
+If you’re a beginner or high handicapper, you should be looking for different features than you would if you were a scratch golfer.

 You don’t have the same clubhead speed as the pros, you don’t hit the sweet spot as often, and your launch angle isn’t going to be the same.
 That’s why you need a driver that’s designed for you.